Jaws (soundtrack): Development

 John Williams had previously scored Steven Spielberg's debut feature, The Sugarland Express, and he would go on to collaborate with the director on almost all of his subsequent films.
 Spielberg had used Williams' title theme from Robert Altman's 1972 psychological horror film Images as a temp track during the editing of Jaws.
 When Williams first demonstrated his idea to Spielberg, playing just the two notes on a piano, Spielberg was said to have laughed, thinking that it was a joke as he was expecting a more "melodic" tune.
 Williams responded, explaining "the sophisticated approach you would like me to take isn't the approach you took with the film I just experienced."
 After hearing the notes played again and at different speeds, Spielberg agreed, saying that "sometimes the best ideas are the most simple ones" and that the composer "had found a signature for the entire score."
-The main "shark" theme is an ostinato, simple alternating pattern between E and F, with an ascending minor second in the low strings.
+The main "shark" theme is an ostinato, a simple alternating pattern between E and F, with an ascending minor second in the low strings.

 The ostinato became a classic piece of suspense music, synonymous with approaching danger (see leading-tone).
 Williams described the theme as "grinding away at you, just as a shark would do, instinctual, relentless, unstoppable."
 Elaborating on the simplicity, Williams said that he felt that the motif should be "brainless... like the shark."
-As Williams saw similarities between Jaws and pirate movies, at other points in the score he evoked "pirate music", which he called "primal, but fun and entertaining".
+Williams recognised the "primal, but fun and entertaining" similarities between Jaws and pirate movies, which inspired him to evoke "pirate music" within the score.
 The primal opening notes are developed from the opening foreboding tone of Ravel's La valse.
 Calling for rapid, percussive string playing, the score also contains echoes of Debussy's La mer, Stravinsky's The Rite of Spring, and the opening of the 4th movement of Dvořák's New World Symphony.